 Requirements of Regulatory Agencies

-Steel fire rated doors and frames: labelled and listed by an organization accredited by Standards Council of Canada in conformance with CAN4-S104-15 [NFPA 252, 2012 edition] for ratings specified or indicated.
+Steel fire rated doors and frames: labelled and listed by an organization accredited by the Standards Council of Canada in conformance with CAN/ULC-S104 for ratings specified or indicated.

-Provide fire labelled frame Products for those openings requiring fire protection ratings, as scheduled.

-Test products in strict conformance with [CAN4-S104-15,] [ASTM E 152] or [NFPA 252, 2012 edition] and list by nationally recognized agency having factory inspection service and construct as detailed in Follow-Up Service Procedures/Factory Inspection Manuals issued by listing agency to individual manufacturers.
+Provide fire labelled frame products for those openings requiring fire protection ratings, as scheduled.
+Test products in strict conformance with CAN/ULC-S104 and list by nationally recognized agency having factory inspection service and construct as detailed in Follow-Up Service Procedures/Factory Inspection Manuals issued by listing agency to individual manufacturers.

 PRODUCTS

 Materials

-[Various materials for use under this section are listed.
-Ensure that only materials required for project remain.]

-Hot dipped galvanized steel sheet: to ASTM A653/A653M-15, [ZF75].
-Minimum base steel thickness in accordance with CSDMA Table 1 – Thickness for Component Parts.
+Hot-dipped galvanized steel sheet: to ASTM A 653M, ZF75, unless noted otherwise.

-Reinforcement channel: to CAN/CSA-G40.20-13/G40.21-13, Type 44W, coating designation to ASTM A653/A653M-15, [ZF75].
+Reinforcement channel: to CSA-G40.21, Type 44W, coating designation to ASTM A 653M, ZF75, unless noted otherwise.

 Door Core Materials

-Stiffened: face [laminated] [sheets welded], [uninsulated] [insulated] core.
+Stiffened: face sheets welded, insulated core.

-Fibreglass: to CAN/ULC-S702-14, semi-rigid Type ______ density 24 kg/m3.

-Extruded polystyrene: CAN/ULC-S701-11, Type ______, density 16 to 32 kg/m3.
+Extruded polystyrene: CAN/ULC-S701-11, density 16 to 32 kg/m3.

 Polurethane: To CAN/ULC-S704-14 rigid, modified poly/isocyanurate, closed cell board.
 Density 32 kg/m3.

-Temperature rise rated TRR: Core composition to limit temperature rise on unexposed side of door to 250C at [30 to 60minutes].
-Core to be tested as part of a complete door assembly, in accordance with CAN4-S104-15, or NFPA 252, 2012 edition, covering Standard Method of Tests of Door Assemblies and shall be listed by a nationally recognized testing agency having factory inspection services.
+Temperature rise rated TRR: Core composition to limit temperature rise on unexposed side of door to 250C at 30 to 60minutes.
+Core to be tested as part of a complete door assembly, in accordance with CAN4-S104-15, or NFPA 252, 2017 edition, covering Standard Method of Tests of Door Assemblies and shall be listed by a nationally recognized testing agency having factory inspection services.

 Adhesives